Javicia Leslie

 Javicia Leslie (/dʒəˈviːsiə/ jə-VEE-see-ə; born May 30, 1987) is an American actress.
 After landing her first major role in the Lifetime film Killer Coach (2016), she appeared as a series regular on the BET drama The Family Business (2018–2025) and the CBS comedy-drama God Friended Me (2018–2020).
 She also starred as the lead of the film Always a Bridesmaid (2019).
 She played the title role for the last two seasons of the series Batwoman (2021–2022), with five cross-over appearances in the final two seasons of the series The Flash (2021–2023).
+She currently portrays Detective Daphne Forrester in High Potential.

 Early life and education

 Leslie was born into a military family on May 30, 1987 in Augsburg, West Germany.
 Her family moved to Maryland where she grew up in Upper Marlboro.
 She attended Hampton University where she appeared in productions of Seven Guitars, for colored girls, and Chicago.

 Career

 Following her college graduation, Leslie moved to Los Angeles to pursue an acting career.

 She appeared in the BET series The Family Business and was in the 2019 film Always a Bridesmaid.
 She previously appeared as a series regular on God Friended Me from 2018 to 2020, where she portrayed the sister of Brandon Micheal Hall's character.

 In 2020, Leslie was cast in the title role of Batwoman following the departure of the first season's actor, Ruby Rose.
 She plays Ryan Wilder, an original character created for the show, who takes up the mantle of Batwoman for the final two seasons of the series; she also appears, as Wilder and as Wilder's evil Earth-4125 doppelganger who goes by the moniker Red Death, in five episodes of the final two seasons of The Flash.
+She has been appearing in the ABC comedy-drama High Potential as Detective Daphne Forrester.